Landixbtw/weather_cli/README.md

 ## Installing the cli
 > [!IMPORTANT]
-> This is not ready to be installed, if you absolutly know what you are doing you can.
 > I DO NOT RECOMMEND IT.
 AND I WILL NOT HELP TROUBLESHOOT.

 If you want to install the cli to your machine to be able to use it everywhere